Airport Of Bhutan

 Yes, the itinerary of Nepal Bhutan Tour can be fully customized to suit your travel style—whether you’re a solo adventurer, a couple, a family, or a group.From trekking or wildlife encounters to cultural sightseeing, operators such as Boundless Adventure customize the tour to your preferences.
 You can select the pace, dietary requirements, hotel style, and degree of comfort.
 The schedule is made to satisfy your needs while adhering to Bhutan’s travel regulations and visa requirements, whether it’s a private trip or a group tour..

-As of 2025, Nepal and Bhutan have removed most COVID-19 travel restrictions, making it easier for international tourists to visit.
+As of this year, Nepal and Bhutan have removed most COVID-19 travel restrictions, making it easier for international tourists to visit.
 Fully vaccinated travelers typically don’t need to quarantine or undergo mandatory testing, though some airlines or countries of origin may still have specific entry requirements.
 It’s wise to confirm current guidelines before departure.
 Travel insurance that covers COVID-19 disruptions is strongly recommended.
 On the ground, day-to-day activities are mostly normal, though mask-wearing and basic precautions may still be encouraged in busy or indoor areas.

 The Nepal Bhutan Tour offers a more intimate and engaging travel experience with group numbers often ranging from six to twelve.
 Navigating cultural places and interacting with local guides is made simpler with smaller groups.
 Although they frequently raise the total cost of the Nepal Bhutan Tour, private tours are perfect for families or companions seeking a customized experience.
 There are other larger group choices that could reduce the cost per person, but they might not offer as much flexibility.
 In order to preserve service quality and adhere to Bhutan’s sustainable tourism requirements, the majority of tour providers impose group size caps.